ANNIEsoft/ToolAnalysis/UserTools/PrintDQ/README.md

 ## Data

-`PrintDQ` currently just prints out the run statistics and does not add anything to the Store.
+`PrintDQ` prints out the run statistics and does not add anything to the Store.
+It also populates a .csv file with the same statistics (`R<run>_PrintDQ.csv`).
 Here's an example of the print output from the tool:
 ```
 **************************************
 Run 4314